atong01/MultiscaleEMD/README.rst

     embeddings = dc.fit_transform(adj, distributions)
     # Shape: (5, 60)

-For Tree Earth Mover's Distances and Trellis: we provide a number of ways to embed pointcloud data in `R^d` into a hierarchical tree.
+For Tree Earth Mover's Distances and Trellis: we provide a number of ways to embed pointcloud data in $\mathbb{R}^d$ into a hierarchical tree.
 These are implemented as options in the `MetricTree` class.

 Requirements can be found in `requirements.txt`